Become a Medical Assistant

 As our nation’s aging population continues to grow, so does the need for healthcare medical assistants.
 In fact, medical assisting is expected to grow 29%, which is faster than the growth rate for other occupations.** Medical assisting is a great way to have a career in healthcare that is dedicated to helping patients and you can work in a variety of medical settings.

 Sample Clinical and Administrative Medical Assistant Degree Program Schedule

-What to Expect in the Clinical Medical Assistant
+What to Expect in Clinical Medical Assistant Training

 Graduates of the Clinical Medical Assistant program receive a certificate that is authorized by the New York State Board of Regents.
 Swedish Institute’s Clinical Medical Assistant Graduates who decide they’d like to further their education are eligible to enroll in our Clinical and Administrative Medical Assistant degree program.

 Our Clinical and Administrative Medical Assistant Degree program is a 90 quarter-credit program that is available in both a 6-quarter (18 month) course sequence and a 7-quarter (21-month) course sequence.
 Classes are offered during the day and evening, and scheduling varies each quarter.
-Through this program, you will gain an understanding of how to perform clinical and office tasks, such as taking vital signs, reading lab results, phlebotomy/hematology techniques, 12-lead electrocardiography (ECG), basic pharmacology, patient care, and medical record-keeping.
+Through medical assistant training, you will gain an understanding of how to perform clinical and office tasks, such as taking vital signs, reading lab results, phlebotomy/hematology techniques, 12-lead electrocardiography (ECG), basic pharmacology, patient care, and medical record-keeping.